ContinuumBridge/canary_app/README.md

     {
         "s": <integer: sequence number>,
+        "a": <integer: acknowledge number (optional)>
+        "d":
-        "d" [
+            [
                 {
                     "i": "string: device ID",
                     "c": "string: characteristic",
-                    "v": "value",
+                    "v": <value>,
-                    "t": "integer: timestamp
+                    "t": <integer: timestamp>
                 }
             ]
     }

 The keys have the following meanings:

+    s   Sequence number, described below.
+    a   Acknowldge number, described below.
-    s  A sequence number that is incremented each time a message is sent.
-It is used to acknowledge the message. d  An array of data.
-It may contain one or more elements. i  The ID of the device that the data is from. c  The characteristic, defined as follows:
+    i   The ID of the device that the data is from. c   The characteristic, defined as follows:
             t  Temperature in degrees Celcius.
             h  Humidity in percent.
             l  Luminance n Lux.
             bn Binary sensor: 0 or 1.
 0 is off and 1 is on.
             bt Battery status, percent.
             c  Connected: 0 or 1 to indicate whether the device is connected. v  The value of the characteristic.
     t  Timestamp in seconds (Epoch time).

+The message body array may contain one or more samples.

 For devices that have more than one binary sensor (switch), the sensors are labelled b0 to bn-1, where n is the number of sensors.